Auri-Fex/Halcova/norbela/world/overview.md

 // ---

 // ---
-// LOCKED WORLD PARAMETER: Aetherite-Related Anomalies
+// LOCKED WORLD PARAMETER: Finyak-Related Anomalies
 // ---

-## Aetherite-Related Anomalies (Locked)
+## Finyak-Related Anomalies (Locked)

-- Aetherite veins and crystal mantle ranges create local gravity anomalies: "light zones" with reduced gravity and "heavy zones" with increased gravity.
+- Finyak veins and crystal mantle ranges create local gravity anomalies: "light zones" with reduced gravity and "heavy zones" with increased gravity.
-- The planet’s magnetic field is distorted by Aetherite concentrations, resulting in unpredictable aurora patterns and shifting magnetic poles.
+- The planet’s magnetic field is distorted by finyak concentrations, resulting in unpredictable aurora patterns and shifting magnetic poles.
-- Light refraction through crystal formations and Aetherite fields produces surreal visual effects: prismatic shadows, glowing halos, and shifting colors across the landscape.
+- Light refraction through crystal formations and finyak fields produces surreal visual effects: prismatic shadows, glowing halos, and shifting colors across the landscape.
 - These anomalies influence weather, migration routes, settlement patterns, and the distribution of biomes and lifeforms.
-- Human technology and rituals adapt to the unpredictable effects of Aetherite, using crystal and magnetic phenomena for navigation, communication, and cultural expression.
+- Human technology and rituals adapt to the unpredictable effects of finyak, using crystal and magnetic phenomena for navigation, communication, and cultural expression.

 // ---
-// END LOCKED WORLD PARAMETER: Aetherite-Related Anomalies
+// END LOCKED WORLD PARAMETER: Finyak-Related Anomalies
 // ---

 // ---
-// LOCKED WORLD FEATURE: Airborne Aetherite Impacts
+// LOCKED WORLD FEATURE: Airborne Finyak Impacts
 // ---

-## Airborne Aetherite Impacts (Locked)
+## Airborne Finyak Impacts (Locked)

-- Aetherite particles or energy are suspended in the atmosphere, creating a baseline magical field that fluctuates with weather, seasons, and ring alignment.
+- Finyak particles or energy are suspended in the atmosphere, creating a baseline magical field that fluctuates with weather, seasons, and ring alignment.
-- Regional variation in Aetherite density leads to magical hotspots, unique biomes, and migration routes for magic-dependent lifeforms.
+- Regional variation in finyak density leads to magical hotspots, unique biomes, and migration routes for magic-dependent lifeforms.
-- Magical storms, glowing clouds, and aurora surges occur when Aetherite concentration spikes, affecting animal behavior and ecosystem dynamics.
+- Magical storms, glowing clouds, and aurora surges occur when finyak concentration spikes, affecting animal behavior and ecosystem dynamics.
-- Lifeforms evolve specialized organs, tissues, and behaviors to absorb, store, or metabolize airborne Aetherite, driving ecological and evolutionary diversity.
+- Lifeforms evolve specialized organs, tissues, and behaviors to absorb, store, or metabolize airborne finyak, driving ecological and evolutionary diversity.
-- Rare plants and fungi may absorb Aetherite, resulting in glowing foliage, rapid growth, or unique chemical properties; symbiotic relationships with animals and fungi are common.
+- Rare plants and fungi may absorb finyak, resulting in glowing foliage, rapid growth, or unique chemical properties; symbiotic relationships with animals and fungi are common.
-- Humans generally cannot absorb Aetherite, but rare mutations, environmental exposure, or symbiosis may grant magical abilities to some individuals, leading to cultural, social, and technological impacts.
+- Humans generally cannot absorb finyak, but rare mutations, environmental exposure, or symbiosis may grant magical abilities to some individuals, leading to cultural, social, and technological impacts.
-- Prolonged exposure to high Aetherite concentrations can cause magical mutations, illnesses, or new evolutionary paths, influencing social structures and history.
+- Prolonged exposure to high finyak concentrations can cause magical mutations, illnesses, or new evolutionary paths, influencing social structures and history.

 // ---
 // LOCKED WORLD FEATURE: Origins of the Rings
 // ---

-## Origins of the Rings (Locked)
+## Origins of Shoril (Rings) (Locked)

 ### Natural Formation Possibilities